Darryl Wilson - CEO, Marketing Manager

 Born and raised in Motueka, after graduating from high school, Stevie moved to Wellington to study for Bachelor of Nursing at Massey University.
 With her passion to make a difference, she volunteers for the Wellington Free Ambulance.
 Returning home as often as possible to spend time with friends and family, and explore our local national parks, she is excited to be part of our team this summer.

 Murray Black - Chief Skipper

-Having paradise as an office, has kept Murray working in the Abel Tasman for 16 years.
+Having paradise as an office, has kept Murray working in the Abel Tasman since 1999.
 He has worked on most of our boats, now a qualified Inshore Launch Master.
 Born in Nelson, his overseas travels give him a working knowledge of the German language.
 As a volunteer on the brigade assisting clean up after storm damage on the West Coast, he shows true kaitiakitanga (guardianship) of the environment.